マツイエルマ Mats Hjelm (a.k.a. 兜 Kabuto)

-I have been training Bujinkan Budo-taijutsu since around 1983-84.
+I have been training Bujinkan Budo-taijutsu since around 1983-84 (I forgot).
 I have been to many many seminars all around the world for my own training, and still does.
-I went to 16 Taikai with Hatsumi Sōke when he travelled around the world (plus 6 Daikomyousai in Japan).
-I have done 22 training trips to Japan to train with Hatsumi Sōke and the Shihan.
-I’m teaching at Kaigōzan dōjō in Stockholm weekly, sometimes I do seminars somewhere in the world.
+I went to 16 Taikai with Hatsumi Sōke when he travelled around the world (plus many Daikomyousai in Japan).
+I have done around 40 training trips to Japan to train with Hatsumi Sōke and the Shihan.
+In October 2017 I received the highest rank in Bujinkan by Hatsumi Sōke called “Dai-Shihan”.
+I teach at Kaigozan Dōjō in Stockholm weekly.
+I do seminars when asked.

 - 1983 Introduced to Ninpo Taijutsu by a friend